The Streaming Services That Have the Biggest Libraries

 free

 Out of every streamer on this list, Tubi has the largest library, ranging from 40,000-60,000 titles per month.
-Given that the catalog is available for free, with ads, you won't find the latest releases on the platform.
+Given that the catalog is available for free, you won't find the latest releases on the platform.
+You would also have to endure ads, since they don't earn from subscriptions.
 However, with a VPN, and a streaming guide like JustWatch, you'll be surprised at the gems the streamer has to offer.

 $8.99/month | 30 days free trial

 Having transitioned from DVD selling, Amazon Prime Video became a streaming giant simply due to offering media on-demand for Amazon members.
-They have over 23 thousand movies and series, making it the largest catalog among the Big Three streamers.
+Along with all the perks of Amazon Prime, Amazon users can enjoy over 23 thousand movies and series.
+So if you're fond of online shopping and you want to watch a lot of films and shows, Amazon Prime Video is an easy choice to make.
+It holds the largest catalog among the Big Three streamers.

 $7.99/month

 Netflix is the biggest name in streaming for a reason.
-They've starting streaming longer than any other service on this list, so it's no surprise that they also have a library of over seven thousand films and shows.
+They've started streaming longer than any other service on this list, so it's no surprise that they also garnered a huge library.
+They have over seven thousand films and shows.
+That includes plenty of content they license from other studios as well as their Netflix Originals.

 $9.99/month

-Max has a fairly wide library, not just due to the multiple mergers that made the streamer possible, but also because of their exclusive deals with Warner Bros, Discover, and DC Comics, among others.
-They have over three thousand films and shows on-demand.
+HBO Max has a huge library.
+It's not just due to the multiple mergers that made the streamer possible, but it's also because of their exclusive deals with Turner Classic Movies, Criterion Collection, and DC Comics, among others.
+They have over three thousand films and shows on-demand, ranging from Hollywood hits, foreign cinema, and mainstream fare that the whole family can enjoy.
+Since the streamer comes from Warner Bros Discovery, many of their new films stream exclusively on the platform.

 If you haven't been to the library recently, you might want to check the one nearest you.
-That's because your library card could actually offer you access to Kanopy and its catalog of 13 thousand movies for free.
+That's because your library card could actually offer you access to free streaming by Kanopy.
+Unlike other free streaming services, Kanopy partners public libraries and universities to offer narrative films and documentaries without any cost.
+They also have a fairly wide catalog, with over 13 thousand movies ranging from all over the world.

-If your library doesn't offer Kanopy, it's likely to offer Hoopla instead.
+If your nearest library doesn't offer Kanopy, it's likely to offer Hoopla instead.
+Like Kanopy, they partner with libraries to grant access to audiobooks, e-books, music, and yes, movies.
 They actually have a wider catalog too, with 8 thousand more films and a thousand shows more than Kanopy offers.
 That's around 23 thousand titles all-in-all, and yes, they also offer it for free.